rickosborne/cascades/md/33-5-7-granted.md

 "We can fix that," I murmured.

 Repeating the motion from the previous loop, I grabbed fistfuls of cashmere and dark green nylon at one of the seams and ripped them apart to reveal the carefully packed black nylon of the parachute between them.
+Her eyes bulged.
-Her eyes bulged and she renewed her futile struggle, twisting her hips left and right in an attempt to roll to one side.
+She renewed her futile struggle, twisting her hips left and right in an attempt to roll to one side.
 I put my weight into it and pulled several yards of black fabric from beneath her.

 I'd been intending to pull out enough to show her that using the parachute would now be impossible, but inspiration struck me.